 Achieved Results and Activities

-CACHA responded by sending a container of refurbished medical equipment to Shirati Hospital in July 2009 and another container to its sister hospital, Nyere DDH at Mugumu.
+CACHA followed up by sending a container of refurbished medical equipment to Shirati Hospital in July 2009 and another container to its sister hospital, Nyere DDH at Mugumu.
 Three months later CACHA followed up with an infrastructure team of seven volunteers.
-The team worked for three weeks implementing improvements to the hospital’s finance department, installing six computers and other equipment from the container, training staff on computers, installing solar lights across the hospital and teaching English to staff, secondary students and their teachers.
-Two volunteers stayed on for an additional five weeks to complete a strategic plan and to continue teaching English to hospital and church staff and students.
+The team worked for three weeks implementing improvements to the hospital’s finance department, installing six computers and other equipment from the container, training staff on computers, installing solar lights across the hospital and teaching English to hospital and Diocese staff, secondary students and their teachers.
+Two volunteers stayed on for an additional five weeks to complete a strategic plan and to continue teaching English to hospital and church staff and secondary students.

 After the presentation of the strategic plan to the Regional Medical Officer, the government approved the request to support the hospital and in September 2010 became a Council Designated Hospital.
 Salaries are now subsidized by the government and treatment is mostly free.

-Infrastructure teams over 8 years have installed computer systems, trained staff on computer use, installed solar lights and mini florescent light bulbs to save operating costs, painted the entire hospital (with help from locally hired painters!); replaced all broken taps, toilets, showers and sinks in patient care areas (with help from locally hired plumbers); installed a drinking water purification system; helped begin construction on a new Secondary Technical School for a planned enrollment of 400 students; taught English to local students, hospital and Diocese office staff; and led a strategic planning process that helps provide annual guidance for improving the hospital services.
+Eight infrastructure teams over 8 years have installed computer systems, trained staff on computer use, installed solar lights and mini fluorescent light bulbs to save operating costs, painted the entire hospital (with help from locally hired painters!); replaced all broken taps, toilets, showers and sinks in patient care areas (with help from locally hired plumbers); installed a large water storage tank and a drinking water purification system; helped begin construction on a new Secondary Technical School for a planned enrollment of 400 students; taught English to local students, hospital and Diocese office staff; and led a strategic planning process that helps provide annual guidance for improving the hospital services.